Your home and your wellbeing: how to achieve a work-life balance while working from home

 This marked the first time in seven years that a worker’s salary had not been the driving influence in their job hunt.
 Interestingly, the study – which drew data from 9,000 UK full-time workers – found that the need for balance rose with age.
 70% of those in the 55-64yo bracket saw this as the most important feature of a job, compared to 59% of those aged 18-24.

-A huge factor in this recent shift has undoubtedly been the sudden need for so many of us to stay at and work from home.
-The entire working world was totally flipped on its head in 2020.
+A huge factor in this recent shift was undoubtedly the need for so many of us to stay at and work from home in 2020.
+The entire working world was totally flipped on its head.
 This has impacted some sectors more than others.
 Government statistics show that on average across all industries in April of 2021, 31% of workers were still remote-first.

 This naturally varied between sectors, depending on the type of work that was required.
 The report found: